 For more details about your various options, check out Wikitravel.

-4) Budapest is best in spring, summer, or autumn, but don’t let that stop you from making a visit during winter.
-There are far less tourists and as a result, prices are lower and you get more value for your money.
-During the winter months, you can do cool things like ice skate beside a castle, visit a Christmas market, or warm up in one of the thermal baths.
+4) Budapest’s best in spring, summer, or autumn, but don’t let that stop you from visiting during winter.
+There are far fewer tourists and as a result, prices are lower and you get more value for your money.
+During the winter months, you can do cool things like ice skating beside a castle, visit a Christmas market, or warm up in one of the thermal baths.

 5) If you need a place to stay when you’re in Budapest, check the options on booking.com.Booking.com

 6) Book a guided tour while you’re in the Hungarian capital.

 7) Looking for more Budapest travel inspiration?
 Then consult my Budapest archives or read these posts.

 - A Review Of La Prima Fashion Hotel In Budapest Hungary – If you’re looking for a sexy design hotel in one of Europe’s most beautiful cities, consider La Prima Fashion Hotel in Budapest.